 FAAAS safely traps feral cats that we either find, or that find their way to us seeking refuge.
 We then take them to One-of-a-Kind Pets where they are spayed/neutered under their feral program.
 Those that have potential as house cats go to a partner organization for placement.
 Those that are deemed as better to live outside, make our sanctuary their permanent home.
 Each of them seems to have a particular fondness for finding their way to us during the winter holiday season.
 Michele has worked with all of these guys, turning them from feral to feisty, semi-domesticated kitties.
-If you’d like to help with continuing the fantastic feline care at Forever Amber Acres click below to sponsor!
+If you’d like to help with continuing the fantastic feline care at Forever Amber Acres check out our sponsors page!

 Short for Charlie Tuna because of his uncanny resemblance to the tuna fish commercials from way back when; Charlie T (CT) was found in the parking lot of a grocery store and became our first permanent cat resident the day after Christmas 2008.
 Today, CT is a great cuddler.
 He loves kisses, being brushed, and getting treats.
 In summer, CT loves sleeping in the hayloft or the catnip garden.
 In winter you’ll find him cozying up in his kennel.
 Charlie T is a born adventurer and loves hanging out in the pastures hunting for mice.
 One great mouser, this guy knows he’s “King of the Cats” at Forever Amber Acres!